 Ruey S. Tsay, Analysis of Financial Time Series.
 If you read the Schaum's Outline book and hadn't had enough of mathematics, this is the hard stuff that introduces all important mathematical models of price series.

-Johann C. Lotter, Black Book of Financial Hacking / Börsenhackerbuch.
-Introduction to developing algorithmic trade systems and working with Zorro.
+Johann C. Lotter, Black Book of Financial Hacking / Das Börsenhackerbuch.
+Introduction to developing algorithmic trading systems and working with Zorro.

 David Aronson, Evidence-based Technical Analysis.
 Excellent, but a little elaborate book about testing trade strategies.
 A classic.

 Ernest P. Chan, Quantitative Trading.
 Insight in strategy testing and portfolio optimization with many practical advices.

 John F. Ehlers, Rocket Science for Traders.
 Trading from an engineer's perspective with signal processing methods.
 Comes with source code for all trading algorithms.

 Ralph Vince, Handbook of Portfolio Mathematics.
 How to allocate your capital in an optimal way among different assets and strategies.